Python QR Code Generator using pyqrcode in Tkinter

 pip3 install pyqrcode

-• Once you have successfully installed the pyqrcode library use the below code to test it.
+• Once you have successfully installed the pyqrcode library, use the code below to test it.

 import pyqrcode